CraigeryTheKid/magenta/src/pages/posts/post-04.md

 flatpak install flathub net.lutris.Lutris
 ```
 Settings to tweak if games have issue:
-- First, always use winetricks to make prefix per game!!
+- First, always use winetricks to make separate prefix per game!!
 - Wine Version (down to 8.9, etc.)
 - DXVK, other similar settings
 - Use winetricks to install vcrun2022, or others needed